bfxdev/OBS/Scripting-Tutorial-Source-Shake.md

 This page proposes a tutorial for Python and Lua scripting.
-As an educational example, we want to make a script that can "shake a source".
-In other words, for a given source already present in OBS and displayed on the current scene, we want to continuously rotate it back and forth according to a given frequency and angular amplitude, such that the source jiggles.
+As an educational example, we want to make a script that can "shake a source" when the user clicks on a hotkey.
+In other words, for a given source already present in OBS and displayed on the current scene, we want to continuously rotate it back and forth according to a given frequency and angular amplitude, such that the source jiggles, when the user presses a key continuously.

 Depending how you came to this page, it is advisable now to take a look at the [OBS scripting documentation](https://obsproject.com/docs/scripting.html) and the [scripting introduction on the Wiki](Getting-Started-With-OBS-Scripting.md) if not already done.